 Figure 4 Retrieving service capabilities for a contact

-Outline of flow:
+Outline of the flows:

 An application requests service capabilities for a contact identified by “{contactId}” using GET and receives the list of service capabilities (capability Ids) enabled for a contact.
-To retrieve information on whether the contact has a specific service capability or to verify the user type for a contact (e.g. if the contact is an RCSe user), the application can filter the request by using query string parameters.
+To retrieve information on whether the contact has a specific service capability or to verify the user type for a contact (e.g. if the contact is an RCS user), the application can filter the request by using query string parameters.